Eric-Dally/Creating-Tables-with-SQL-for-Pewlett-and-Hackard-Analysis/README.md

 ## Summary:

-To help summarize this project, I have ran new queries to help answer the two questions below:
+To help summarize this project, I have ran new queries to help answer the questions below:

 ***How many roles will need to be filled as the "silver tsunami" begins to make an impact?***